Alanna Smith: Phoenix Mercury (2019–2021)

 Smith was selected as the eighth overall pick of the 2019 WNBA draft by the Phoenix Mercury.
-After making the final roster with the Mercury, Smith would play under head coach Sandy Brondello and alongside the likes of Brittney Griner, DeWanna Bonner and Diana Taurasi.
+After making the final roster with the Mercury, Smith played under head coach Sandy Brondello, who was also her coach in the Australian national team, and alongside the likes of Brittney Griner, DeWanna Bonner and Diana Taurasi.
+Smith saw limited playing time in her first season with the Mercury, averaging 7.4 minutes per game, and an ankle injury requiring surgery ended her rookie season prematurely.
+She saw her role slightly increasing in her second season, averaging 15.6 minutes per game.
+However, her playing time dropped again in her third season, and the Mercury did not re-sign her after her rookie contract expired.